orb-lang/espalier/doc/md/espalier/grammars/pegmeta.md

    return phrase .. comment:span():sub(2)
 end
 ```

 ### Atom

 This is grammatically different from pattern only by virtue of being on the
-right hand side.
+right hand side\.

-This is convenient, since it translates differently into lpeg.
+This is convenient, since it translates differently into lpeg\.

 ```lua
 local Atom = PegMetas : inherit "atom"